-10. CliC IPO development
+9. CliC IPO development

-With the selection and appointment of Jenny Baeseman as the CliC IPO Director, announcement of the position of an office assistant, availability of some travel budget, and assurances of Nalan Koç, the NPI Research Director, that NPI has long-term interest in maintaining the CliC office presence in the Institute, the conditions for successful continuation of the IPO operation were considered very promising.
+With the selection and appointment of Jenny Baeseman as the CliC IPO Director, announcement of the position of an administrative officer, availability of some travel budget, and assurances of Nalan Koç, the NPI Research Director, that NPI has long-term interest in maintaining the CliC office presence in the Institute, the conditions for successful continuation of the IPO operation were considered very promising.
 There should be further steps to generate adequate resources for office operation, such as submitting a proposal to the Research Council of Norway, development of the project website, restart of publishing the CliC Newsletter "Ice and Climate", and other actions.
 The CliC IPO should also explore ways to help coordinate overall cryosphere organization activities.

 Support from other interested centres, with a possibility of having an office, which has distributed work force, consideration of a possibility of having a visiting scientist position at the office, hosting science and coordination meetings in Tromsø, stepping up the office outreach efforts were indicated as useful means of strengthening the CliC IPO.
 The office visibility at NPI is most important.
+A written agreement between NPI and WCRP-SCAR-IASC/CliC should be developed that outlines the specific relationship between the project and the host.
 The IPO will also need to update the mailing list for the project, the website, and develop a plan for the way forward.

-11. CliC directions, structure, and liaisons to various activities
+10. CliC directions, structure, and liaisons to various activities